htw6174/basaltic/README.md

 - Start with the editor (ImGui interface) enabled.
 By default the editor is disabled, and can be toggled with `/~

-By default Basaltic will launch to your game's main menu screen.
+By default Basaltic will launch to a main menu screen (TODO).
 These options allow changing startup behavior:

--n SEED
+-n SEED X Y

-- Automatically start a new game with world seed SEED
+- Automatically start a new game with world seed SEED and chunk dimensions [X, Y]

 -l PATH

-- Load the save file at PATH
+- Load the save file at PATH (TODO)

 -c

-- Load the most recent save in the configured save directory
+- Load the most recent save in the configured save directory (TODO)

 ## Building from source

-Basaltic is intended to be cross-platform, but has so far only been tested on Linux.
-If you are able to build and run on Windows, please let me know!
+Basaltic is designed to be cross-platform and should work on any device that supports OpenGL 4.5 or higher.
+Currently it has only been tested on Linux and Windows 10.
+If you would like support for another platform, please let me know!

-Because Vulkan is a requirement for this engine, it will not work on OSX.

-Use cmake with the included CMakeLists.txt to generate makefiles and compile shaders.
-You may need to change the library path for htw_libs depending on where you placed the library binary

-Requires development libraries for Vulkan, SDL2, Freetype2, and htw_libs (https://github.com/htw6174/htw-libs)
+The included CMake config can generate makefiles for Windows (with MinGW) and Linux.

+Requires development libraries for SDL2.
+On Linux, installing SDL2 with your package manager *should* allow CMake to find it automatically.
+On Windows, I recommend getting the latest mingw zip from here: https://github.com/libsdl-org/SDL/releases

+Requires Sokol and htw_libs.
+Clone this repository with `--recurse-submodules` or clone directly from https://github.com/htw6174/htw-libs and https://github.com/floooh/sokol into the corresponding directories in this repository.
+- cimgui is not included as a submodule because it is precompiled with the appropriate backends (SDL+OpenGL), and the compiled libraries for Linux and Windows are distributed here.
+This will probably change in the future to allow easier switching of backends
+- Flecs is not included as a submodule because it requires a few small changes for this project

+On Windows, you will need to tell CMake where SDL2 and MinGW are installed.
+Do this by setting `SDL2_DIR` and `MINGW_PATH` in the project root's CMakeLists.txt
+- `SDL2_DIR` should be the directory where cmake config files are stored, and will look like `(...)/SDL2-2.26.4/x86_64-w64-mingw32/lib/cmake/SDL2`
+- `MINGW_PATH` should be the directory with mingw.exe, and will look like `(...)/bin/mingw`

 More info at [basalitc.neocities.org](https://basaltic.neocities.org/)